Automattic/themes/leancv/readme.txt

 = Images ==
-All images used in the templates were generated with AI using Midjourney.
+Generated with AI on Midjourney, released under the CC0 license.

 == Fonts ==